Curious discoveries in Wales

 3. Crop marks revealing prehistoric sites

-The blazing heatwave of 2018 had some surprising consequences for aerial archaeologists.
+The 2018 heatwave had some surprising consequences for aerial archaeologists.
 From their lofty heights, they spotted countless long lost settlements as crop marks.
 One such site was found near Tywyn, Gwynedd, while other prehistoric sites and a suspected Roman fortress were spotted in Monmouthshire.
 The discoveries are now being followed up by research on the ground.

 4. Gold in them thar hills